elder-george/code-snippets/cmd/README.md

 - using ANSI terminal commands to move cursor, change text and background color, switch between text and block graphics mode;

 - outputting text without newline printed;

+## dotenv.cmd

+Executing a command with environment read from a file

+### Illustrates

+- starting a command in a new shell;

+- reading a list of key-value pairs from a file;

+- using `/s` key of `cmd` to avoid problems with quoting;